RuoyuChen10/Sim2Word/README.md

 ### Self-training model

-If you want to train your own face recognition model, you can refer our work from [https://github.com/RuoyuChen10/FaceTechnologyTool/FaceRecognition](https://github.com/RuoyuChen10/FaceTechnologyTool/tree/master/FaceRecognition), you can try:
+If you want to train your own face recognition model, you can refer to our work from [https://github.com/RuoyuChen10/FaceTechnologyTool/FaceRecognition](https://github.com/RuoyuChen10/FaceTechnologyTool/tree/master/FaceRecognition), you can try:

 - ArcFace Loss
 - CosFace Loss